jepusto/clubSandwich/cran-comments.md

 This is a new submission after the previous version of the package was archived on CRAN.
 My apologies for the delay in correcting the remaining errors identified.
 This happened because I was in the middle of a cross-country move, and it has taken me a while to get my family settled in our new home.

 This submission adds new functionality for Wald tests, along with expanded documentation and a vignette.
 This submission also fixes unit test errors that occur with MKL and noLD builds.
 I believe it also fixed the remaining MKL identified when I last tried to resubmit.
-However, I do not have access to a machine where I can build R against MKL, and so I cannot be entirely certain.
+However, I do not have access to a machine where I can exactly replicate the MKL check, and so I cannot be entirely certain.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.

 ## Test environments

-* local Windows 10 Education, R 4.0.2
+* local Windows 10 Education, R 4.0.2, MKL
 * ubuntu 16.04.6 LTS (on travis-ci), R-release, R-devel
 * win-builder (devel, release, oldrelease)
 * r-hub: